hdwivedi1193/notebook/README.md

 ## Project Overview

-The NotedBook app is a simple notebook application that allows users to create, update, read, and delete notes.
-It provides hands-on experience with both frontend and backend technologies, demonstrating how to build a full-stack application.
+The NotedBook app is a notebook application that allows users to create, update, read, and delete notes.
+Users can securely log in and sign up to manage their notes individually.
+This app demonstrates how to build a full-stack application with user authentication and personalized data access.

 ## Key Concepts Covered